beaunus/experiments/README.md

 - The code inside the `map.has` test is ~`40.33` times _faster_ than the code inside the `object.hasOwnProperty` test.

 Given those results, you can choose which alternative approach to use. 🚀

+### Scratchpad

+If you want to try something out:

+- Open `src/scratchpad.ts`
+- Update the code with the thing that you want to try out
+- Run `yarn scratchpad` or `yarn scratchpad:dev`